sebampuero/simple_chatgpt_4/README.md

 }
 ```

 Then, run `setup.sh` to create the tables in DynamoDB.
 It will ask for the name of the chats table and authorized table.
 Place those in the `start_prd.sh` file, too.
+Execute the bash script `add_authorized_email.sh` to add your Google email to the authorized users table.
+Add other emails if you want to share with other people.

 Activate the virtual environment in python:
 `source venv/bin/activate`